Adharshila - A Sustainable Community Learning Center

 As a designer, it was important to create a building that was beautifully crafted as well as not removed from the socio-economic context of the village and its people.
 It was important that people felt like they owned the building and didn’t feel intimidated by it.
 For this, the scale of the building, its materiality, and its construction technology all needed to resonate with not just the students but all the villagers.

 How did the functional program influence the direction of the design?
-Sharing examples of design decisions taken would be helpful.
+Sharing examples of design decisions taken would be helpful.?

 The function was basically to add 4 classrooms to an existing campus that had grown incrementally and without a particular design idiom or planning strategy.
 However, the location of the building was critical in carving out a common court with an existing building as well as maintaining some old trees on the site.
 The heights of the building were also designed so that the first-floor corridor could extend out and connect to the old existing building.
 The classrooms were designed in a way that each could be divided, if required, into two separate halves so that flexibility could be maintained.